\label's.

 exact numbers are going to change whenever you add or delete a

-section or label, or when you change the \htmldepth
+section or label, or when you change the \htmldepth.

 If you want to allow links from the outside world into your new document, you will have to do two things: First, you should give that HTML node a mnemonic name that is not going to change when the document is revised.
 Furthermore, you may want to place a mnemonic label inside the node.

-command is used to give the mnemonic name
+The \xname{name} command is used to give the mnemonic name

 name to the next node created by Hyperlatex.
 This means